Dino1G/Multi-arm-Bandits-Techniques-In-Online-Advertising/README.md

 Special thanks to the University of California, Irvine (UCI) for providing the dataset and to Lancaster University's SCC462 course for their support.

 ## References
-[1] R. C. Gatti, “A multi-armed bandit algorithm speeds up the evolution of cooperation,” Ecological Modelling, 2021.
+<a id="1">[1]</a> R. C. Gatti, “A multi-armed bandit algorithm speeds up the evolution of cooperation,” Ecological Modelling, 2021.

-2. N. Silva et al., “Multi-armed bandits in recommendation systems: A survey of the state-of-the-art,” Expert Systems with Applications, 2022.
+<a id="1">[2]</a> N. Silva et al., “Multi-armed bandits in recommendation systems: A survey of the state-of-the-art,” Expert Systems with Applications, 2022.

-3. D. I. Mattos et al., “Multi-armed bandits in the wild: Pitfalls and strategies in online experiments,” Information and Software Technology, 2019.
+<a id="1">[3]</a> D. I. Mattos et al., “Multi-armed bandits in the wild: Pitfalls and strategies in online experiments,” Information and Software Technology, 2019.

-4. C. Yan et al., “Dynamic clustering based contextual combinatorial multi-armed bandit for online recommendation,” Knowledge-Based Systems, 2022.
+<a id="1">[4]</a> C. Yan et al., “Dynamic clustering based contextual combinatorial multi-armed bandit for online recommendation,” Knowledge-Based Systems, 2022.

-5. C. O. Sakar et al., “Real-time prediction of online shoppers’ purchasing intention using multilayer perceptron and LSTM recurrent neural networks,” Neural Computing and Applications, 2019.
+<a id="1">[5]</a> C. O. Sakar et al., “Real-time prediction of online shoppers’ purchasing intention using multilayer perceptron and LSTM recurrent neural networks,” Neural Computing and Applications, 2019.

-6. N. Radovic and M. Erceg, “Hardware implementation of the upper confidence-bound algorithm for reinforcement learning,” Computers & Electrical Engineering, 2021.
+<a id="1">[6]</a> N. Radovic and M. Erceg, “Hardware implementation of the upper confidence-bound algorithm for reinforcement learning,” Computers & Electrical Engineering, 2021.

-7. M. Kamiura and K. Sano, “Optimism in the face of uncertainty supported by a statistically-designed multi-armed bandit algorithm,” Biosystems, 2017.
+<a id="1">[7]</a> M. Kamiura and K. Sano, “Optimism in the face of uncertainty supported by a statistically-designed multi-armed bandit algorithm,” Biosystems, 2017.

-8. A. Dzhoha and I. Rozora, “Multi-armed bandit problem with online clustering as side information,” Journal of Computational and Applied Mathematics, 2023.
+<a id="1">[8]</a> A. Dzhoha and I. Rozora, “Multi-armed bandit problem with online clustering as side information,” Journal of Computational and Applied Mathematics, 2023.